OpenMOOC/documentation/README.rst

 OpenMOOC is a platform based on several components:

 * **Identity provider**.
 This component is responsible on the identity of the users.
 This includes: user registration, user management data and Single Sign On (SSO).
 It's based on SimpleSAMLphp and modules for it like the userregistration and a custom template.
-* **MoocNG**.
+* **Moocng**.
 This is the platform's engine.
 This module allows teachers to create, manage and release courses and students to apply and follow them.
 It's written in Python/Django.
 * **Askbot**.
 This component is a Q&A platform written in Python/Django.
 At present time it's the main way of communication between teachers and students.